Superalgos/Superalgos/Bitcoin-Factory/README.md

 ### How does this Test Client App work?

-This app is used to autonomously test different set of parameters to see which Machine Learnning models can produce better forecasts.
+This app is used to autonomously test different set of parameters to see which Machine Learning models can produce better forecasts.

 This is part of a system that also has a Test Server App and another app called the Forecast Client.
 The Test Server app manages a set of different Test Cases that needs to be crowd-tested.